Lord of the Drums: A Solo Trip to Burundi and Lake Tanganyika

 Lake Tanganyika

-One my last day here, I decided to stay closer to the capital and explore one of the iconic lakes of the country.
+On my last day here, I decided to stay closer to the capital and explore one of the most iconic lakes of Africa — Lake Tanganyika.

-If it wasn’t for Lake Bikal in Siberia, Lake Tanganyika in Burundi would be the deepest longest, and oldest freshwater lake in the world.
-I journeyed along lake Tanganyika to discover fish, crocodiles, hippos and ancient legends.
+If it wasn’t for Lake Baikal in Siberia, Lake Tanganyika in Burundi would be the deepest, longest, and oldest freshwater lake in the world.
+I journeyed along Lake Tanganyika to discover fish, crocodiles, hippos, and ancient legends.
 From meeting the local fishermen, to spotting wildlife, it was a fitting end to an adventurous trip.

-What a delight it has been discovering the hidden corners of this untouched African nation filled with bewitching landscapes & mind blowing cultural experiences.
+What a delight it has been discovering the hidden corners of this untouched African nation filled with bewitching landscapes & mind-blowing cultural experiences.
+From dancing with Royal Drummers to catching sunsets over Lake Tanganyika, this trip was full of soul.

-This isn’t the only place on the continent with a heart wrenching reality but this is the first of many journeys I will be taking through the next few months.
+This isn’t the only place on the continent with a heart-wrenching reality, but it is the first of many journeys I will be taking through the next few months.
 I hope it will continue to shape me as a traveler.
 Look beyond the popular places and get down to discovering Africa beyond the usual.
-You won’t regret it.
+You won’t regret the magic of Lake Tanganyika and Burundi.

 Drop your comments below and show some love.
 Feel free to shoot me an email with your feedback.